square/square-java-sdk/doc/api/subscriptions.md

 # Cancel Subscription

-Schedules a `CANCEL` action to cancel an active subscription by setting the `canceled_date` field to the end of the active billing period and changing the subscription status from ACTIVE to CANCELED after this date.
+Schedules a `CANCEL` action to cancel an active subscription.
+This sets the `canceled_date` field to the end of the active billing period.
+After this date, the subscription status changes from ACTIVE to CANCELED.

 ```java
 CompletableFuture<CancelSubscriptionResponse> cancelSubscriptionAsync(